shree998/Campus-Expert/CODE_OF_CONDUCT.md

-# Campus Experts Open Training is governed by the Contributor Covenant
+# campus-experts/open-training is governed by the Contributor Covenant

 As an aspiring Campus Expert, you are undergoing a journey to make tech communities more accessible and inclusive.
 You, and other students learning around you, should expect to conduct this journey safely, and harassment-free.
 To ensure that everyone is safe, comfortable and feels welcomed, participants in this repository abide by the terms of the Contributor Covenant, version 1.4 (http://contributor-covenant.org/version/1/4/code_of_conduct.md).
 Full text of the code of conduct as pertains to this repository is [included below](#contributor-covenant-code-of-conduct-version), along with the [incident handling procedure](#procedure-for-handling-harassment).